 Indiana Gianni (or Gargano Jones) is a guide to the wonders of the Gargano Promontory's famous Foresta Umbra.
 He'll take you on a spirited drive through the famous woods and even down a dry torrente, which you can see later on in the short video.
 You can even sit on top of his vehicle while it's lumbering down the stream bed and get a great overall view of this unique forest.

 Indiana Gianni speaks Italian.
-He is so famous amongst eastern Europeans who vacation in Puglia that he also speaks quite a bit of Czech.
+He is so famous amongst eastern Europeans who vacation in Puglia that he's also picked up quite a bit of Czech.
 But alas, Gianni doesn't speak much English.
 You will see in the video, however, that he can explain things slowly and concisely in Italian, so either you learn a little and meet him half way--or you let the rocks, trees, and grazing cattle and sheep do the talking.

 The Foresta Umbra covers some 15,000 hectares.
 With rainfall reaching 1,350 mm per year, the vegetation in late spring through early fall is dense and lush.
 Beeches (faggio in Italian) are the most common trees and at times reach colossal sizes.